CategoriesNZ TESOL ACADEMY

 The candidate will be able to answer three short questions specifically related to grammar, lexis, and discourse, as well as one essay question based on theory ( approaches and methodology, testing, world English, history of English) and one question based on practice (professional development and skills, the learner, management, course and material design, teaching young learners).
 The written paper is normally scheduled for the end of the course and covers a broad range of topics and content which have been taught over the year.
 Together with the written assignment an interview tests the candidate’s knowledge of phonology, and its application to teaching.
 It is in three sections.
 The candidate will be able to present a prepared talk on a phonology topic of their own choice, answer questions on the characteristics of spoken English, phonology, stress and intonation, and identify strategies and techniques for improving students’ phonology.
 This is best completed after the phonology seminars in term 1.

-- Have IELTS or equivalent: minimum all bands 6 and average 6
+- Have IELTS or equivalent: minimum all bands 6 with no less than 5.5

 - A minimum of 2 years’ full-time ESOL class teaching experience or relevant work experience